fernandoem88/react-requests-manager/README.md

 ### Queue type

-we can add another request that we will call _fetchImage_ and for a performance reason, we will want to handle each process one by one. so evry process will stay in a queue untill the previous one will finish or abort.
+usefull in the case we want to process all request instances one after another.
+Every new process will stay in a queue untill the last previous one will finish or abort, then the manager will start the next one from the queue following the arrival order.

+let's see an example defining _fetchImage_ request in our _requests.ts_ file.

 ```ts
 import { Queue } from 'react-requests-manager'